haberdashPI/vscode-master-key/notes.md

 - IMPROVEMENT: show escape/function key row in the visual key doc

-write code to convert the toml file to a markdown of organized tables of keybindings and provide a command that opens the Markdown preview of this file

-write up documentation for the default files

-DOCUMENTATION: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands that are recorded)

 IMPROVEMENT: upon activating bindings, show the visual and cheetsheet documentation

 IMPROVEMENT: put some examples of cool features from `Larkin` in the README